earnestt1234/SipperViz/Installation.md

 5. (Optional) Right-click > Create shortcut and place the shortcut in a less nasty folder.*  There are `.ico` files which can be used to replace the shortcut icon in the `img` folder.

 6. Double click the `.exe` or the shortcut to run - you may have to permit Windows security to let the application run (from an unknown developer).
-Startup is sometimes slow on the first use but gets better.
+Startup can be slow if you did not do Step 3.

 ### Mac: